wbarnsley/common_words/README.md

 docker build  -t app:latest .
 docker run --rm -p 5000:5000 -v $(pwd):/output app
 ```
 If you then go http://localhost:5000/ you will see the landing site to upload files.
+The example files can be found in the resources folder.
 Changing the Top N paramtes controls the number of common words returned, and additional
 stopwords can be added.
 These stopwords should be comma-separated, although the app has
 methods to ensure the correct format.